 Because of this, I want to go the extra mile here.

 Below I’ll recommend a particular piece of gear for every possible setup, according to my experience and observations.
-For optimal recommendations, I am considering your planned tank size, livestock and aquascape, combined with the pros and cons of particular canister filter units.
+For optimal recommendations, I am considering fish tank sizes, livestock and aquascape, combined with the pros and cons of particular canister filter units.
 Here goes my guide on picking a canister filter according to your tank’s size and setup:

 Optimum canister filters for a 10-gallon fish tank: